 Here are our top 5 tips for a perfect 60 seconds:

 Whilst there are some people who thrive under the pressure of being put on the spot, for the majority of us it does pay off to prepare and practice.
 Write down the key points so you know exactly what you are going to say and in what order.
 Then deliver your pitch into the mirror or the video camera on your phone.
 Watching the recorded video back is a useful exercise to go through as it highlights anything you’ve missed or parts of your delivery that you can improve on – such as the use of um’s and ah’s.
 You could also show the video to a family member or friend to get their honest feedback.

 Make it easy for people to understand what you do and who you would like to work with.
 Remember that networking events tend to attract a mixture of different industries so what might go without saying to you, won’t to others.
 Stay away from jargon unless your audience is made up of peers or technical people.
 And try and be interesting in not only the content of your pitch but also in the way it is delivered.
 Speak slowly, clearly and in short sentences.

 Address pain points:

 Clearly lay out who exactly you work with and what the typical pain points are that your service or product solves.
-You could use a relevant statistic or fact here and refer to real life examples or current topics to support your points.
-If possible, support your points by tangible outcomes e.g. “As a result, our client was able to save xyz on their annual tax bill”.
+You could use a relevant statistic or fact here and refer to real-life examples or current topics to support your points.
+If possible, support your points with tangible outcomes e.g. “As a result, our client was able to save xyz on their annual tax bill”.